Interactions-HSG/ETRA26-EYECARE-Tutorial/README.md

 ## 📚 Reference

 *This tutorial contains supplementary material (e.g., the eye movement recordings in the Data folder) of the follwing publication.
-If you use/modify this material please add a reference to our publication:*
+If you use/modify this material please add a reference to:*

 Kenan Bektaş, Jannis Strecker, Simon Mayer, and Kimberly Garcia.
 2024.
 Gaze-enabled activity recognition for augmented reality feedback.
 Computers & Graphics (March 2024), 103909. https://doi.org/10.1016/j.cag.2024.103909

 ```bibtex